rklymentiev/py-for-neuro/chapters/chapter5.md

 <exercise id="4" title="CSV & Excel files I/O">

-**Question 1**.
+**Question**.
 Despite the name of file extension .csv which stands for Comma-Separated Values, you can use any delimiter you wish (like ';' or tabs).

 <choice id="1">